 329 Beacon was designed and built in 1874 by Frederick B. Pope for speculative sale, one of fourteen contiguous houses (303-305-307-309-311-313-315-317-319-321-323-325-327-329 Beacon) he designed and built in the early 1870s.
 He is shown as the architect and the owner of 329 Beacon on the original building permit application, dated April 14, 1874, and on the final building inspection report dated December 13, 1874.

 By 1876, 329 Beacon was the home of Oscar Bishop Stillman and his wife, Mary Anna (Dixon) Stillman.
 They previously had lived in Baltimore.
-He was a designer. constructor, and operator of sugar refineries, and was superintendent of the Adams Sugar Refinery in Boston.
+He was a designer, constructor, and operator of sugar refineries, and was superintendent of the Adams Sugar Refinery in Boston.

 Rufus Whitney was a wholesale dry goods merchant and later a banker and broker.

 They continued to live at 329 Beacon during the 1881-1882 winter season, but moved thereafter.
 By 1884, they were living in New York City.
 He continued to maintain his banking and brokerage firm in Boston and in 1888 he was arrested for embezzlement and larceny for misappropriating funds invested in his firm by Thomas H. Boardman of Newburyport.

 Henry L. Daggett died in March of 1882.
 In his will, he left the residue of his estate, including 329 Beacon, in trust for the benefit of his wife, Sara (Williams) Daggett, during her lifetime, with the property to be distributed after her death to their three surviving children: Henry Lefrelet Daggett, Jr., Sara Whittemore Daggett, and Eleanor Williams Daggett.